 We could always wake the skipper, maybe?
-Maybe bite her or him on the toe?
+Perhaps bite her, or him, on the toe?
 Alas, as any ant who has been to the bridge will tell you: ‘Hey guys, there is nobody there’.
-Nobody is running this ship.
+Nobody is driving this ship.

-Oh well, we might think, there is nothing I can do to make it worse.
+Oh well, we might think, there is nothing I can do.
 Right?
 So, we go on about our business: copulating, populating, consuming and polluting.
 Let’s even chew out the steering system.
 It is not going to matter anyway.

-So, that is the ‘ant on the aircraft carrier’ state of mind.
+That is the ant on the aircraft carrier state of mind.

-Maybe it doesn’t feel right because we also know, deep down, that things way smaller than ants can change the world.
+Maybe it doesn’t feel right because we also know, intuitively, that things that are much smaller than ants can, and do, change the world.

 Picture a neuron.
 A neuron is a single brain cell, one of the billions of nerve cells that make up the brain.
 Each neuron is connected to other neurons by cells called ganglia.

 The information they pass on to one another via the ganglia might be a sensory input from outside the body, or just a piece of information that they have received from another neuron.
 Input, output.
-That’s what they do.
+That is what they do.

 It is when enough of them output information in a certain way that the brain as a whole makes a decision.
-Generally, that decision is what the neurons have figured was in the best interest of the whole lot of them.
-Because that is how we survive.
+And that decision is what the weight of relevant neurons figured out was in the best interest of the whole lot of them.
+That is how we survive.

-That is an example of just a small bunch of neurons deciding to make something happen.
-Each of them a billionth the size of your finger.
-But as a group, they just used your left arm – as if it is was a conveyor belt – to send information to your finger, with the end result that the muscles in your arm were engaged – like a massive pulley system – to move something more than a billion times the size of any one of the neurons that activated your finger.
+Now, have a think about this: Move the index finger on your left hand, ever so slightly.
+It moved!
+This was the work of a bunch of neurons smaller than a pinhead.
+Each neuron a billionth the size of your finger.
+But a group of them just used your left arm – as if it is was a conveyor belt – to send information to the muscles in your arm to engage them – like a massive pulley system – to move something more than a billion times the size of any one of those neurons that activated your finger.

-And if a neuron can work with other neurons to move a finger, then it follows that they can do a lot more.
+Now, if a neuron can work with other neurons to cause a finger to move, then it follows that they can do a lot more.
 They can even steer a ship.
 In fact, when you think about it, it was neurons working together that built all the ships in the world in the first place!

 Not quite.
-We didn’t have ganglia til now.
-But in the last 30 years, and especially in the last 10 years, humanity has developed a kind of ganglia.
-It’s called ‘the internet’.
+We didn’t have ganglia.
+But we do now.
+In the last 30 years – and especially in the last 10 years – humanity has developed a kind of ganglia: ‘the internet’.

-Through the internet, we can now not only communicate information to each other across the globe, we have all the information in the world at our fingertips to help us make good decisions.
+Through the internet we can communicate information to each other across the globe, instantly.
+Just like neurons, we can now shoot electrical pulses to each other as to what is the best thing to do.
+Not only that, we have all the information in the world at our fingertips to help us make good decisions!

-We do not know.
 We haven’t done much with our ganglia so far.
-Statistics show that most of us use the internet for idle gossip and entertainment and personal research.
-Maybe this is just a phase, and maybe we are kind of like, well, a bunch of infant neurons who have just discovered ganglia.
-Maybe we are just using it to check out the world around us, before we knuckle down and start to use our ganglia for something useful.
-Maybe.
+Statistics show that most of us use the internet for idle gossip, entertainment, personal research and self promotion.
+But maybe this is just a phase.
+Maybe we are kind of like kids who have just discovered our ganglia.
+Maybe we are using it, momentarily, to check out the world around us, and our relationship with it, before we bunker down and start using it to do something useful.